deadratfink/jy-transform/README.md

 Here we have overwritten the standard target type (which is 'js') and applying an indent of _2_ instead of the default _4_.
-As default the output file _./data/my.json_ is written relative to the input file (simply omit`dest` option here).
+As default the output file _./data/my.json_ is written relative to the input file (simply omit the `dest` option here).

 ### Usage As Library (API Calls)